DHTMLX/gantt-docs/data/desktop/undo_redo.md

 --------------------------------------------

 All user actions in the Gantt Chart are implemented as arrays that contain sets of command objects.
 Gantt stores a stack of the most recently executed commands.
-The **undo.js** extension can make reverse operations out of them and execute them in Gantt.
+The **undo** extension can make reverse operations out of them and execute them in Gantt.

 When you need to undo or redo a command, the extension takes the most recent command object and executes the corresponding method.